PV-Lab/SpinSynth/README.md

 ```
 Set the correct datapath and savepath in the notebook and run all notebook cells.

-### MOBO
+### 4.MOBO (5~10 mins)

 Download the notebooks in the folder LLM-BO/Reugular BO and run all notebook cells.

-### Expected output
+### 5. Expected output
-The expected outputs and run time for each cell can be found on uploaded notebooks.
+The expected outputs for each cell can be found on uploaded notebooks.

+## Instructions for use

+To analyze a thin-film sample:

+1. Place the hyperspectral data in an accessible local directory.
+2. Open the corresponding characterization notebook.
+3. Modify the datapath and savepath.
+Modify the corresponding parameters in the functions based on the hypercube quality and the material types.
+4. Run the notebook sequentially.
+5. Record the resulting coverage, uniformity, and phase purity-proxy values.

+The resulting objective values can then be supplied to the Bayesian optimization workflow as experimental feedback.

 ## Data availability